Samanid Empire: Language

 Persian notes on Quranic booklets, written by a native of Tus called Ahmad Khayqani in 292 AH (905 CE).

 A page from a manuscript of "Kitab al-Abniya 'an Haqa'iq al-Adwiya" by Abu Mansur Muwaffaq, Copied by Asadi Tusi in 447 AH (1055 CE).

-Ferghana, Samarkand, and Bukhara were starting to be linguistically Persianized in originally Khwarazmian and Sogdian areas during Samanid rule.
-The Persian language spread and led to the extinction of Eastern Iranian languages like Bactrian and Khwarezmian with only a tiny amount of Sogdian-descended Yaghnobi speakers remaining among the now Persian-speaking Tajik population of Central Asia.
-This was due to the fact that the Arab-Islamic army which invaded Central Asia at the time also included some Persians who later governed the region like the Samanids.
-Persian was rooted into Central Asia by the Samanids.
+Ordinary people in the Samanid realm continued to speak local languages such as Sogdian and Khwarezmian, although Ferghana, Samarkand, and Bukhara were starting to be linguistically Persianized.
+The spread of the Persian language eventually led to the extinction of the local Eastern Iranian languages, with only a tiny amount of Sogdian-descended Yaghnobi speakers remaining among the now Persian-speaking Tajik population of Central Asia.
+In subsequent centuries, Persian maintained its importance in major cities like Samarkand and Bukhara, even after the spread of Turkic languages and the rise of Turkic dynasties in the region.

 Intellectual life

 In the 9th and 10th centuries, intellectual life in Transoxiana and Khorasan reached a high level.
-In the words of N.N.
-Negmatov, "It was inevitable that the local Samanid dynasty, seeking support among its literate classes, should cultivate and promote local cultural traditions, literacy and literature."
+In the words of N. N. Negmatov, "It was inevitable that the local Samanid dynasty, seeking support among its literate classes, should cultivate and promote local cultural traditions, literacy and literature."

-The main Samanid towns – Bukhara, Samarkand, Balkh, Merv, Nishapur, Khujand, Bunjikath, Hulbuk, Termez and others, became the major cultural centres under the state.
+The main Samanid towns—Bukhara, Samarkand, Balkh, Merv, Nishapur, Khujand, Bunjikath, Hulbuk, Termez and others, became the major cultural centres under the state.
 Scholars, poets, artists and other men of education from many Muslim countries assembled in the Samanid capital of Bukhara, where a rich soil was created for the prosper of creative thought, thus making it one of the most distinguished cultural centres of the Eastern world.
 An outstanding library known as Siwān al-Hikma ("Storehouse of Wisdom") was put together in Bukhara, known for its various types of books.

 Arts

 Due to extensive excavations at Nishapur, Iran, in the mid-twentieth century, Samanid pottery is well-represented in Islamic art collections around the world.
 These ceramics are largely made from earthenware and feature either calligraphic inscriptions of Arabic proverbs, or colorful figural decorations.
 The Arabic proverbs often speak to the values of "Adab" culture—hospitality, generosity, and modesty.

 Lute player.
 Samanid (or Seljuk) metal work, Khorezm, 10th century.
 Islamic Art Museum (Museum für Islamische Kunst), Berlin.

 "Simurgh platter", Iran, Samanid dynasty.
 9th-10th century.
 Islamic Art Museum (Museum für Islamische Kunst), Berlin.

-Example of figural earthenware ceramics from Samanid period.
-From Nishapur, Iran, 10th century CE.
+10th-century Samanid earthenware, probably produced in Nishapur, depicting a convivial scene with a couple, accompanied by the Persian inscription nush kon (“Drink!”) and the Arabic inscription laka (“For you”), both in Kufic script.

 Bowl with Arabic inscription "Planning before work protects you from regret; prosperity and peace", 10th century CE, Iran.